alfreddo98/BREACH-Attack/README.md

 # BREACH-Attack
-Simple BREACH attack with python, the attack was developed and explained in 2013 Black Hat conference by Angelo Prado, Neal Harris &amp; Yoel Gluck (Black Hat USA 2013 - SSL, gone in 30 seconds - a BREACH beyond CRIME)
+Simple BREACH attack with python, the attack was developed and explained in 2013 Black Hat conference by Angelo Prado, Neal Harris &amp; Yoel Gluck (Black Hat USA 2013 - SSL, gone in 30 seconds - a BREACH beyond CRIME).
+My attack is very basic and it is used against a simple web page which can be changed to some other more complex web page, outlook email for example (it has to be a static web page in which there are secrets and where some parameters are reflected in the code).
+The attack uses gnzip as the vector and searchs for the length of the compressed response form the server.